mitchdavenport88/family-feasts/TESTING.md

 1. Checked that the correct recipe title is displayed at the top of the page.
 2. The appropriate buttons based on the user’s registration status appear in a row underneath the title.
     * "back to recipes" button appears for every user and returns the user to the recipes page.
-    * Additional buttons "delete recipe" and "edit recipe" should show here if the recipe was uploaded by the user currently logged in or if they have admin rights.
+    * Additional buttons: "delete recipe" and "edit recipe" should show here if the recipe was uploaded by the user currently logged in or if they have admin rights.
 3. Checked that the correct information is pulled from the database and displayed as expected with the image, times, servings and category name displayed in a table while the ingredients and method are listed below side by side.
 4. On screen widths of below 768px the table adapts to smaller screen sizes now displaying the times, servings and category name underneath the image.
 The lists are still below the table but now positioned one on top of another.
 5. Checked that the "back to top" button has a matching hover class and scrolls the page back to the top on click.